 I get it; you’re writing using an online app, which happens to be free.
 What if something happened?
 What if you lost all your work?

 Well, fear not, because Reedsy allows you to export your work in multiple formats.
-As a blogger and freelance writer, I like that I can easily export my “books” as PDF document and/or .docx format that I can easily edit in MS Word.
+As a blogger and freelance writer, I like that I can easily export my “books” as PDF documents and/or .docx format that I can easily edit in MS Word.
 This way, I can save a copy of my work on my computer, or in an external storage/cloud storage of choice.

 Additionally, if you’re writing an actual book, you can export it as a .epub or .mobi file type.